Khalid Aucho: Gor Mahia

+Baroka

-On 24 August 2016, Aucho was signed by Premier Soccer League side Baroka F.C.
+On 24 August 2016, Aucho was signed by Premier Soccer League side Baroka.
 He made his debut on 15 October 2016 in a Premier Soccer League match played at Cape Town Stadium at the 50th minute replacing Chauke Mfundhisii.

 Serbia

 In February 2017, in the last days of the winter transfer period, Aucho went to Red Star Belgrade following a recommendation by the Uganda national team coach Milutin Sredojević.
 Red Star immediately sent him to OFK Beograd on loan until the end of the season.
 Due to administrative problems with missing visa, Aucho formally signed a six-month deal with OFK Beograd.
-Next the club relegated to the Serbian League Belgrade, Aucho trained with Red Star Belgrade for a period in 2017, after which he left the club in June same year.
+Next the club was relegated to the Serbian League Belgrade, Aucho trained with Red Star Belgrade for a period in 2017, after which he left the club in June same year.

 India

 Aucho joined East Bengal February for last few matches of the 2017–18 I-league and Indian Super Cup.
 He featured all the four matches of the club in 2018 Indian Super Cup.
 He was released after the competition.

 In September 2018 he joined another Indian club in Churchill Brothers.
 He made his league debut for the club on 28 October 2018, playing all ninety minutes in a 0–0 away draw with Minerva Punjab.
 He scored his first league goal for the club on 9 December 2018 in a 4–1 home victory over Aizawl F.C.
 His goal, assisted by Israil Gurung, was scored in the 23rd minute and made the score 1–0 to Churchill Brothers.